HeuristNetwork/heurist/server_scripts/README.md

 ## Subfolders

--   `experiments/`: Contains experimental scripts and test files.
--   `housekeeping/`: Contains scripts for regular cleanup and problem alerting.
--   `monitoring/`: Contains scripts for monitoring various aspects of the Heurist installation and server.
+-   `monitoring/`: scripts for monitoring various aspects of the Heurist installation and server, including listing infromation.
+-   `safeguard/`:  scripts for backing up, archiving backups, and managing archive space.
+                   These are typically placed in `/srv/scripts` and called from cron jobs.

+-   `utility/`: various utility scripts for managing and maintaining Heurist, mostly old requirements.
+-   `experiments/`: experimental scripts and test files.
--   `prerequisites/`: Contains scripts related to installing prerequisites for Heurist.
+-   `prerequisites/`: scripts related to installing prerequisites for Heurist.
 These are older scripts, retained mainly for reference.
--   `safeguard/`: Contains scripts for backing up, archiving backups, and managing archive space.
-These are typically placed in `/srv/scripts` and called from cron jobs.
--   `utility/`: Contains various utility scripts for managing and maintaining Heurist.

 ## Key files